-The U.S. ambassador to Britain—or to any other government, for that matter—is expected to obey the laws of the land in which he or she is residing, to respect the authorities and to give honor to whom honor is due.
+The U.S. ambassador to Britain—or to any other government, for that matter—is expected to obey the laws of the land in which he is residing, to respect the authorities and to give honor to whom honor is due.
 On the two occasions when I visited Winfield House—the ambassador's residence—a toast was proposed to the Queen.
 All rose and lifted their glasses in honor of the gracious lady who is still monarch of the British people.
-On each occasion, the U.S. ambassador—Elliot Richardson in one instance and Walter Annenberg in the other—joined in the toast.
+On each occasion, both U.S. ambassadors—Elliot Richardson in one instance and Walter Annenberg in the other—joined in the toast.
 Showing this kind of respect to those in authority is clearly reflective of the attitude that God wants us all to have.
-And certainly we are required to pay our taxes and obey all the laws of the land, so long as they do not make us go against God's law.
-Of course, if some totalitarian government ever tried to make us directly disobey the higher laws of Almighty God, then we should follow the inspired example of the apostles who said, "We ought to obey God rather than men" (Acts 5:29).
+And certainly to obey all the legitimate laws of the land and to pay our taxes is required.
+Of course, if some totalitarian government ever tried to make us directly disobey the higher laws of Almighty God, then we should follow the inspired example of the Apostles who said, "We ought to obey God rather than men" (Acts 5:29).
 Even then, if we decide to stay in that nation, we should expect to suffer any penalty or punishment such authorities might impose—looking in faith to God to take care of us (cf. Daniel 3).

 But, as Paul wrote, we are "ambassadors for Christ" (2 Corinthians 5:20).
 We should conduct ourselves with love and respect for all human beings—including those in political offices.
 But we must always remember that our ultimate citizenship is not in or from the governments of this Satan-inspired society!
-Although we should serve others and do good on an individual basis, we cannot and must not become involved with military or political efforts to reorganize or to clean up Satan's deceived world.
+Although we should serve others and do good on an individual basis, we cannot and must not get involved with political efforts to reorganize or to clean up Satan's deceived world.
 For the system itself is not God's system!
-He is only allowing deceived human beings to go their own way and experiment with various types of government during this present 6,000 years of human experience.
+He is only allowing deceived human beings to go their own way and experiment with various types of government during these last 6,000 years of human experience.

-What would Jesus do in this U.S. election year?
-He would be so busy proclaiming the good news of the soon-coming Kingdom of God that He would have no time for politicking, voting or taking part in any groups pressuring to clean up Satan's world.
-For He would know that human attempts to save this world—although often well-meaning—are doomed to failure because they are under Satan's sway and are part of his system, which God Himself calls "Babylon" (Revelation 14:8).
-He would know that it is God the Father who, according to His own will, sets up kings and removes them, to bring about His purpose on the earth (Daniel 2:21).
-It is not up to Christians to challenge—or even work against—God's will in these matters.
+What would Jesus do in this election year in the United States?
+He would be so busy proclaiming the good news of the soon-coming kingdom of God that He would have no time—and no interest—in politicking, voting or taking part in any groups pressuring to clean up Satan's world.
+For He would know that—although often well-meaning—human attempts to save this world are doomed to failure because they are under Satan's sway and are part of his system which God Himself calls "Babylon" (Revelation 14:8).